mui/material-ui/docs/src/pages/components/buttons/buttons-fr.md

 👑 If you are looking for inspiration, you can check [MUI Treasury's customization examples](https://mui-treasury.com/components/button).

-## Boutons complexes
+## Complex Buttons

-Les boutons texte, les boutons contained, les bouton d'action flottante et les boutons icône sont tous basés sur le composant `ButtonBase`.
-Vous pouvez tirer parti de ce composant de niveau inférieur pour créer des interactions personnalisées.
+The Text Buttons, Contained Buttons, Floating Action Buttons and Icon Buttons are built on top of the same component: the `ButtonBase`.
+You can take advantage of this lower level component to build custom interactions.

 {{"demo": "pages/components/buttons/ButtonBases.js"}}

 ## Bibliothèque de routage tierce

 One common use case is to use the button to trigger navigation to a new page.
-Le composant `ButtonBase` fournit une propriété pour traiter ce cas d'utilisation: `composant`.
-Cependant, pour certains focus polyfills `ButtonBase` requiert le nœud DOM du composant fourni.
-Pour ce faire, associez une référence au composant et attendez-vous à ce que le composant transmette cette référence au noeud DOM sous-jacent.
+The `ButtonBase` component provides a property to handle this use case: `component`.
+However for certain focus polyfills `ButtonBase` requires the DOM node of the provided component.
+This is achieved by attaching a ref to the component and expecting that the component forwards this ref to the underlying DOM node.
 Given that many of the interactive components rely on `ButtonBase`, you should be able to take advantage of it everywhere.

 Here is an [integration example with react-router](/guides/composition/#button).